zsiki/ls/doc/source/usersguide.rst

 Network adjustment
 ::::::::::::::::::

+During the network adjusment the plug-in will use the data from the opened fieldbooks (*fb\_* tables) and from the opened coordinate list (*coord\_* layer).

+Network adjustment is the best method to calculate the most probably position ofobserved points, when more observation were made then neccessary.
+By the help of GNU Gama adjustment the blunder errors can be tetected, eliminated.

+To calculate network adjustment do the followings

 #.
-Click the Network adjustment icon.
+Click on the Network adjustment icon to open the *Network Adjustment* dialog.
 #.
-Select the fix points from List of Points and add to the Fix points list.
+Select the fix points from *List of Points* and add them to the *Fix points* list.
+During the adjustment the coordinates of fix points will not be changed.
+Points in bold face in the *List of Points* have coordinates in the actual coordinate list, so only those can be added to the *Fix Points* list.
+In the *List of points* you can find only those points which an observation was made to.
 #.
-Select points to adjust from List of Points and add to the Adjusted points.
+Select points to adjust from the *List of Points* and add them to the *Adjusted points* list.
+You can add any point to the *Adjusted Points*.
 #.
-Check the parameters of the adjustment.
+Set the parameters of the adjustment.
+To set the standard deviations are very impotant from the view of adjustment calculation.
+Set these corresponding the used total station.
 #.
-If you would like to correct, use the Remove button.
+If you would like to correct, use the *Remove* button.
 #.
-Click the Calculate button.
+Click on the *Calculate* button.
 #.
-Result of Calculation prints automatically in result window.
-Parameters of the Adjustment can be checked in the result window.
+Result of calculation is displayed automatically in result widget and sent to the log file.
 #.
-You can change settings in the dialog and press calculate to make another calculation, use the Reset button to reset the dialog to its original state.
+You can change settings in the dialog and press calculate to make another calculation, use the *Reset* button to reset the dialog to its original state.

 .. figure:: images/u21.png
    :scale: 80 %